 Why funds are needed

 The main venue for the Festival is St Leonard’s, the historic, Grade I listed, 12th century church at the heart of our village.
-Funds are urgently needed to repair and conserve the church and its surroundings, in particular:
+In 2022, we are delighted that the roof has finally been repaired thanks to funding from the National Lottery, many generous local donors, and FoSL with a substantial contribution.
+However funds are still needed for the vital work of repairing and conserving the church and its surroundings to ensure its future.
+For example:

 The church is for everyone: not just for regular churchgoers but also for those who still like to attend festival services at Christmas, Easter, and life events such as weddings and funerals.
-It is also for those of other beliefs or none, and for those who just like sacred music.
-The building and its grounds are used for concerts and other events, and now for the Book Festival.
-For 800 years it has been the centre of our community but now it needs our help if we are not to be the generation that lets it decay and die.
+It is also for those of other beliefs or none, or for those who just like sacred music.
+The building and its grounds are used for concerts and other events such as the Book Festival.
+For 900 years it has been the centre of our community.
+It has now had a massive transformation but we now need to continue that work to ensure it lasts for another 900.

 THE FRIENDS OF ST LEONARD’S FLAMSTEAD